 The Bar Exam Toolbox takes a one-on-one approach to test preparation.
 Our team believes that working with a tutor on an individual basis can help students study smarter by creating targeted test preparation approaches that will lead to better exam results.

 Whether you are taking the Pennsylvania bar exam for the first time and are looking to supplement a commercial program or are tackling the test again after getting disappointing results, our team can help you navigate the study process and get ready for the next test.
-Our Pennsylvania tutoring program is now closed for July 2018, but we would be happy to talk to you about preparing for February 2019!
+We are currently accepting students for February 2019 and beyond.

 Please contact us to discuss how we can help, or read on for more details about our Pennsylvania bar exam tutoring team.